 You can overcome resentment

 Resentment can be difficult to overcome, especially if it is rooted in hurtful past actions that cannot be undone.
 There is help available in the form of individual counseling.
 Your counselor can help you unpack your feelings of resentment and journey with you as you pursue healing and freedom from anger and bitterness.
-Reach out today to find out more and to connect with a Christian counselor.
+San Diego Christian Counseling offers support, so reach out today to find out more and to connect with a Christian counselor.

 “Upset”, Courtesy of Blake Cheek, Unsplash.com, Unsplash+ License; “Leaf with Heart”, Courtesy of Anthony Intraversato, Unsplash.com, CC0 License; “Think Outside the Box”, Courtesy of Diana Parkhouse, Unsplash.com, CC0 License; “I’m Sorry”, Courtesy of Steve DiMatteo, Unsplash.com, CC0 License